MaksimZinovev/peter-pal/project_artefacts/000_requirements/000_user_stories.md

 These user stories cover the main features and requirements of the Quick Fields Chrome browser extension.
 They can be used as a starting point for development and can be further refined or expanded based on additional stakeholder input or technical considerations.

-## Next Roadmap Milestones
+## Roadmap

+1. Search mode improvements: classic.
+Search all text displayed on page
-1. Use accessibility tree instead of tags to search elements on the page
+2. Use accessibility tree instead of tags to search elements on the page
-2. Add commit linter
+3. Add commit linter
-3. Rewrite in the future to use shadcn components
+4. Rewrite in the future to use shadcn components
+5. Highlighting improvements: Highlight the row: full-page width area containing the element.
+Height of the row 70px
+6. Serch mode improvements: Do not display in results elements with no text
+7. Serch mode improvements: display in fuzzy-search suggestions prefix - the tag of the element
+8. Navigation Improvements:
+   1. Automtically focus on palette input field when palette is triggered
+   2. Type query, automatically select first result from the top
+   3. Press "Shft+Enter".
+Automatically scroll into element view.
+Do not close palette.
+Automatically select next search result up.
+   3. Press "Ctrl+Enter".
+Automatically scroll into element view.
+Do not close palette.
+Automatically select next search result up.